What is a Salvage Title?

 The Salvage Designation

-• THEFT/STOLEN – Some states mandate that a vehicle be declared a total loss 21 days after being reported stolen.
-If the vehicle is recovered it will still be totaled regardless of its condition.
+• THEFT/STOLEN – Some regions require that a vehicle be labeled a total loss if not recovered within 21 days of being reported stolen.

 Team RideSafely.com